www.petsplace.co.za

 Young dalmation lying on cool floor tiles

-Kelly belongs to Mr & Mrs Ripley, South africa
+Kelly belongs to Mr & Mrs Ripley, South Africa

 A garden is not enough for the Dalmatian!
 He loves running free!
 He will enjoy running with you on the beach, or in the park.
 The dog should be trained to obey your command to "Come," whenever you call.